At a Glance

 Accepts non-Brown students: Space-available basis

 One of the longest running socialist experiments in history, Cuba is at a critical crossroad.
 Cuba’s political and economic spheres have long been subjects of interest and debate providing fertile ground for exciting academic inquiry.
-Havana, the captial city, was founded nearly 500 years ago, and due to its location, became a center of ship-building in the Caribbean and a strategic stopping point in the Spanish colonial empire.
+Havana, the capital city, was founded nearly 500 years ago, and due to its location, became a center of ship-building in the Caribbean and a strategic stopping point in the Spanish colonial empire.
 Today it is a sprawling metropolis, home to 2 million residents, and a mix of European, Latin, and American influences.
 Historic Old Havana, with its diverse architectural styles, has been named a UNESCO World Heritage site.

 CASA-Cuba provides students with a unique opportunity to have direct access to Cuba’s leading institution of higher learning, the University of Havana, and to Casa de Las Américas, the Cuban government’s premier research institution – since its founding in 1959 – on Caribbean and Latin American studies, Cuban culture and the arts.

 The program begins with a one-week on-site orientation that introduces students to the city of Havana, as seen through pre- and post-revolution lenses.
 This orientation helps students understand basic social, political, and cross-cultural elements that inform everyday life in the city.
 Visits to different parts of Havana orient students to the city's geography.
 Additional excursions beyond the city are integrated into the academic calendar.

-Courses Offered through CASA
+Courses Offered through Casa de Las Américas

-CASA-delivered courses are taught by a group of carefully selected faculty, including CASA’s Academic Director in Cuba, recognized experts from Casa de Las Américas and faculty from the University of Havana.
-Each course meets for a total of 60 hours, the equivalent of four semester hours.
-Visit the CASA-Cuba Program of Study for individual course descriptions.
+Casa de Las Américas courses are taught by a group of carefully selected faculty, including CASA’s Academic Director in Cuba, recognized experts from Casa de Las Américas, and faculty from the University of Havana.
+Each course meets for a total of 60 hours, the equivalent of one Brown unit or four U.S. semester credit hours.

 University of Havana Courses

 Students can choose from courses in literature, the arts, Afro-Caribbean studies and music at the University of Havana’s Faculty of Arts and Letters, or courses in Cuban history, philosophy and religion, political sociology, and Latin American thought through the Faculty of Philosophy and History.
 See departmental course offerings and descriptions:

 Spring Semester - Late January to mid-May

-Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
+Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the left side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.